Functional equation of the $p$-adic $L$-function of Bianchi modular forms

 \subsubsection{The critical slope case}

 \\

 The construction of the $p$-adic $L$-function in \cite{chris2017} and consequently the functional equation in Theorem \ref{T14.2} depend of the small slope of the Bianchi modular form $\mathcal{F}$.
-In this section we generalize the functional equation of Theorem \ref{T14.2} for a base change Bianchi modular form, in particular, making no assumption about the slope.
-To this end we use the \textit{three-variable $p$-adic $L$-function} constructed in \cite{salazar2018} that specialises to $L_p(f_{/K},-)$, the $p$-adic $L$-function of a base change Bianchi modular form $f_{/K}$.
+In this section we generalize the functional equation of Theorem \ref{T14.2} for $\Sigma$-smooth base-change Bianchi modular forms, in particular, making no assumption about the slope.
+To this end we use the \textit{three-variable $p$-adic $L$-function} constructed in \cite{salazar2018} that specialises to $L_p(f_{/K},-)$, the $p$-adic $L$-function of a base-change Bianchi modular form $f_{/K}$.

 We first recall briefly the definitions and construction of such $p$-adic $L$-function.